 Our committee of School Council consists of an elected councillor from each class.
-They meet regularly with the Deputy Head to discuss topical issues and matters raised by pupils.
+They meet regularly to discuss topical issues and matters raised by pupils.
 Our councillors have been very successful over the years in affecting policy-making and worthwhile changes to the school.
 The children's views are always listened to and considered in this valuable forum.